Comparing car insurance companies is easy, once you know what to look for.

-Car insurance companies evaluate and appeal to drivers differently.
-Some companies specialize in families, some in older drivers and some with tarnished driving records.
+Car insurance companies evaluate and appeal to different drivers.
+For instance, some companies specialize in families, others in older drivers and some in drivers with tarnished driving records.
 So comparing car insurance companies is just as important as comparing car insurance quotes.

-To narrow down your search among car insurance companies, Hunter recommends starting with your state insurance commission's website.
+To narrow down your search among car insurance companies, Hunter recommends starting with your state insurance commission's website (State car insurance information).

 "However, if you're only shopping every few years, then you should look at the A.M.
 Best ratings just to make sure the insurance company is financially solvent and can pay you if you need to make a claim," he says.

 "The two most important things to look at when choosing an auto insurance company are the price and the claims service," says Hunter.
 "Choose the company that has both a low level of customer complaints and low prices."